curtisblanchette/mousexy.js/README.md

 mousexy.js
 ==========

-jQuery Plugin to get the mouseX and Y positions within any element.
+Gett the mouseX and Y positions of any element.

 ```html
 <!-- jQuery 1.11.1 -->